 - Increase the strength of your quadriceps, hamstrings, glutes and calf muscles.

 - Increase your ability to balance and move confidently

 - Reduce pain, dysfunction and increase your quality of life.

 You will likely have to experiment to some degree to find what works for you.
-In the preceding section, you’ll discover the Knee Boost home workout program and find three downloadable exercise routines that are generally appropriate for knee osteoarthritis of different severities.
-Read the description of the symptoms and decide which aligns most with your situation.
+In the following section, you’ll discover the Knee Boost home workout program and find three downloadable exercise routines that are generally appropriate for knee osteoarthritis of different severities.
+For the downloadable routines, read the description of the symptoms and decide which aligns most with your situation.
 Be sure to consult a health professional before beginning these or any other exercise program.

 Exercise Programs for Knee Arthritis

 Remember to monitor your symptoms before, during and after, particularly when you are just starting out a new program.
 While you may experience muscle soreness (a good thing!) you do not want to increase inflammation and undue stress on the cartilage in the knee joint itself.
 If your knees are constantly feeling worse after exercise they may be too advanced or you may not be doing them properly.
 In either case, the best course of action is to consult your doctor or physiotherapist to obtain guidance that is more specific to your situation.